satvikahuja/Image-captioning-LSTM/README.md

-# Image Captioning with Encoder-Decoder Model
+# Image Captioning with Encoder-Decoder(LSTM) Model

 This project implements an image captioning system using a Convolutional Neural Network (CNN) as an encoder and a Recurrent Neural Network (RNN) as a decoder.
 The system generates captions for images by encoding the visual features using a CNN and decoding them into text using an RNN.